tystar86/python_exercises/Tasks/math.md

 ```

 #69.
->Write a Python function to round up a number to specified digits.
+>Write a function to round up a number to specified digits.

 **Expected Output :**
 ```